WetDogWeather/TerrierMobile/README.md

 Now you should be able to use Terrier directly.
 Try adding an "import Terrier" directive to one of your source files to check.

 <img width="315" alt="Screenshot 2024-12-08 at 11 42 33 PM" src="https://github.com/user-attachments/assets/99d4dab9-d0d6-49a3-a49d-52ecd6859abf">

+## Service and API Key
+You'll see this in the example app, but you'll need to start the TrrService and it requires a stack name and API key.
+You can use the dev stack to get started, but you'll want to sxwitch to your own stack ASAP.
+We'll also provide you with an API key to pass into the Service.